Graduate Program Overview

 Students need to take a minimum of 6 Master's Thesis research credit hours (PSYCH 899) for their Master's program of study.
 Ph.D. candidates must take a minimum of 30 dissertation research credit hours (PSYCH 999) for their program of study.

 The minimum number of credit hours required by the Graduate School for the Ph.D. is 90.

 - Courses in the quantitative sequence may be waived by passing an exam covering the material presented in these two courses if the student's committee so recommends.
 Students should consult the course instructors about this.

-- Students must earn a passing grade in the Quantitative Methods course before enrolling in Experimental Design.
+- Students must earn a passing grade in the Design and Analysis I course before enrolling in Design and Analysis II.

 - Students who have already completed a master's degree, with the recommendation of their faculty advisor, may petition to waive those courses they have completed elsewhere.
 To evaluate a request for a course waiver, the Department Head will appoint a faculty member typically responsible for teaching the courses to be waived to assess the student's background in the areas covered by the core courses in question.

 - Master's Thesis.
-Ideally, this should be completed by the end of the second year.
-Students who enter the program with a Masters degree may be required to do a Masters level project if, in the opinion of the supervising committee, the previous thesis was not of sufficient quality or not based on empirical research.
+Ideally, this should be completed by the end of the third year (6th semester).
+Students who enter the program with a Masters degree may be required to do a Masters level project by the end of their second year if the previous thesis was not of sufficient quality or not based on empirical research.
 The evaluations of the previous thesis and of the Masters level project will be done by their advisor and at least one other faculty member in the same area.